braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/active_user_campaigns.md

 ## Step 1: Identifying your top users

-Using Braze's selection of filters, create a user segment that you feel encompasses your most loyal, consistent user base.
+Using our selection of filters, create a user segment that you feel encompasses your most loyal, consistent user base.
 The following sample segment defines the top users.

 ![][1]